jweeks2023/LQICM-Benchmark/README.md

 ### Set Up
 1. Download/clone the repo to the desired location.
 2. If desired, change `ITERATIONS` or `NEATDISPLAY` in `benchmark.c` to desired values.
-4. Save your code.
+4. Save `benchmark.c` if any changes were made.
-5. In your terminal, naviagte to the `LQICM-Benchmark` folder.
+5. If not already there, naviagte to the `LQICM-Benchmark` folder in the terminal window.
 (Use `cd`)
+6. Compile `benchmark.c`.
+    - Note: We recommend using clang since it comes with LLVM and is more efficient than gcc.
+Ultimately, you can use any C compiler you like.
-6. Compile your code using clang in the terminal.
-I recommend using this line: `clang-15 benchmark.c -O0 -o benchmark -lm`.
+    - Example using clang-15 with no optimization: `clang-15 benchmark.c -O0 -o benchmark -lm`.
 ### Inserting Code
 1. In your file explorer, navigate to the `CodeToTest` folder.
-2. Insert the code you want to test as .c files in the folder
+2. Insert your own test code as .c files in the folder.
     - Note: Make sure your code compiles and runs as expected before attempting to benchmark it.
 Failure to do so may cause inaccurate benchmark results.
+An example file is provided in the `CodeToTest` folder.
 ### Running the Benchmark
 1. Run the benchmark using the following command: `./benchmark`.
 2. See output file in the `Outputs` folder for results.